Weaving a Story 2: oral stage: Themes

-Yūichirō Oguro, the editor of supplemental materials included in the Japanese edition of the series, noted the episode deals with the theme of masculinity.
-As in the battle against Angel Leliel in "Splitting of the Breast", Shinji declares himself to be a man, but he is punished by his mother and trapped inside Eva-01's womb-like cockpit.
-According to the Japanese academic Kotani Mari, winning the fight against Angel Zeruel in "Introjection", "the hero is also incorporated into the cyborg feminized matrix" of Evangelion-01; according to Mari, this reflects the fact during Evangelion, Shinji becomes increasingly feminized.
-According to Cristopher Smith, Shinji confronts the fact others treat him kindly only because he performs hegemonic machista masculine violence; performing violence for society is a requirement for being cared for by others or even allowed to exist.
+Yūichirō Oguro, the editor of supplemental materials included in the Japanese edition of the series, noted that the episode deals with the theme of masculinity.
+Writer Claudio Cordella also noted motherhood symbolism, with Evas representing a mother, the LCL resembling the amniotic fluid, and the Entry Plug a womb.
+As in the battle against Angel Leliel in "Splitting of the Breast", Shinji declares himself to be a man in "Introjection", but he is punished by his mother and trapped inside Eva-01's womb-like cockpit.
+According to the Japanese academic Mari Kotani, winning the fight against Angel Zeruel in "Introjection", "the hero is also incorporated into the cyborg feminized matrix" of Evangelion-01; according to Mari, this reflects the fact that Shinji becomes increasingly feminized during Evangelion.
+According to scholar Cristopher Smith, Shinji confronts the fact that other people treat him kindly only because he performs machista masculine violence; performing violence for society is a requirement for being cared for by others or even allowed to exist.
 Smith said, "men with queer masculinities that cannot perform hegemonic masculine violence have no place in society, and therefore no right to exist" in the world of Evangelion.
 In the same dream, Misato tells Shinji his current personhood exists because he piloted the Eva and performed violence.
-She also tells Shinji he must choose his actions from now on, that there is a choice, and, according to Smith: "he can let hegemonic violent masculinity define him, or he can choose something else".
+She also tells Shinji he must choose his actions from now on, that there is a choice, and, according to Smith, "he can let hegemonic violent masculinity define him, or he can choose something else".